CyprinusCarpio/fleet/README.md

 - `Fle_Dock_Group`
 A container for any FLTK widget that allows it to be attached/detached to a `Fle_Dock_Host`.
 There are vertical and horizontal dock groups.
 - `Fle_Listview`
-A traditional list view widget supporting 4 display modes by default: icons, small icons, list, details.
+A traditional list view widget supporting 5 display modes by default: icons, small icons, list, details, toolbox.
 Populated by `Fle_Listview_Item` or it's subclasses.
+- `Fle_Accordion`
+A simple widget used to vertically position many groups that can be individually opened/closed.
+- `Fle_Accordion_Group`
+A group to use in a accordion widget.
+Can be resized by the user by dragging.
+- `Fle_Orientable_Flex`
+A simple extension of `Fl_Flex` that can change it's orientation.
+- `Fle_Property_Sheet`
+A container widget typically used to contain various valuator/input widgets.
+Useful as a accordion group.
+- `Fle_Stack`
+A alternative to `Fl_Flex` that tries to maintain child widgets at their preferred sizes.
+- `Fle_Toolbar`
+A simple toolbar widget, used to contain various tools.
+Has separators.
+Can be oriented both horizontally and vertically.
+- `Fle_TileEx`
+A alternative to `Fl_Tile` with the ability to set preferred and maximal sizes for child widgets.

+Below are short overviews of a selection of those widgets:

 #### Docking in-depth
 FLEET brings the widget docking ability known from other toolkits to FLTK.
 At the core of this design is the `Fle_Dock_Host`, which governs the positioning, scale and behaviour of the attached groups, and contains the **work widget** in the middle.
 The dock host can allow attaching of groups in 4 **directions**: top, right, bottom, left.
 The directions are divided into **lines** of dock groups.
 A dock group has a few key properties: